nakagami/c2.splitter.janome/README.rst

 c2.splitter.janome
 ====================

-A Japanese aware splitter for Plone/Zope morphological analyze by janome. janome is a Japanese morphological analysis engine written in pure Python.
+A Japanese aware splitter for Plone/Zope, that morphological analyze strings by janome. janome is a Japanese morphological analysis engine written in pure Python.

 https://github.com/mocobeta/janome